francis-chris5/GerberToBlender/README.md

 Secondly, sometimes I feel that the 2D layout is not suffecient for examining a PCB before placing the order -I recently got one in with a tiny mistake (I left the pads for resistors and transitors from the SMT in the PCB I planned to solder by hand for a prototype).
 I would have caught that easily in a 3D virtual model, and now have to wait a couple weeks for the corrected design -I'm not paying rapid shipping rates for two dollars worth of PCB's to come from China.

-I figure I'm not the only one who does this stuff with Arduino or Rasberry Pi project so I'd share it on here.
+I figure I'm not the only one who does this stuff with my Arduino or Rasberry Pi projects so I'd share it on here.

 Current Instructions:
 <blockquote>